 Dog beds should be sufficiently padded and made from a comfortable material.
-They should be easily washable.
+They should also be easily washable.

 If you want a dog bed to take camping, into the garden or on any adventures then a more robust material is best.
-Waterproof or water resistant beds can be helpful in preventing it from getting damp.
+Waterproof or water resistant beds can be helpful in preventing them from getting damp.

 Luxury dog beds for special dogs